ImranAdan/MazeSolver/README.md

     }
 }
 ```
-The empahsis is on the last assertion, if you know that a maze can be solved then the assertion should accept _Maze.MazeState.SOLVED_ as the mazes final state else _Maze.MazeState.UNSOLVED_.
+The emphasis is on the last assertion, if you know that a maze can be solved then the assertion should accept _Maze.MazeState.SOLVED_ as the mazes final state else _Maze.MazeState.UNSOLVED_.

 ```java
 // Example Solver